 Why Join or Start a Block Watch Team?

-active Block Watch teams have direct access to a police officer for support and guidance in dealing with your neighbourhood crime issues
+direct access to a police officer to assist with your neighbourhood crime and nuisance issues

 opportunity to invite a police officer to do a security assessment walk-about in your neighbourhood and/or complex

 participate in specialized training to recognize the profile, body language and other identifiers that enable you to confidently identify and report suspicious behaviour to police